 2. In the form of shares

 Many traders trade in the stocks of companies related to a commodity.
-For example, those who want to invest in oil can invest in refineries, drillers or other diversified oil companies.
+For example, those who want to do investing in commodities like oil can invest in refineries, drillers or other diversified oil companies.

 3. Mutual Funds